zaccnz/ohaizac.dev/src/assets/index.md

     url: "/more"
 ---

-🇳🇿 from Auckland, New Zealand

-💡 programming, binary security, and algorithms
+💡 Software Developer

 🧑🏼‍🏫 BSc (Computer Science and Mathematics)

-🎓 University of Auckland (2022 grad)
+🎓 <span title="2023 Grad">University of Auckland</span>

 🛠️ Rust, TypeScript and C

+🇳🇿 New Zealand